zzonyo/trust-docs-test/source/index.html.md

 | type    | string    | The type of this account                                     | spot, margin, otc, point, super-margin, investment, borrow   |
 | subtype | string    | The type of sub account (applicable only for isolated margin accout) | The corresponding trading symbol (currency pair) the isolated margin is based on, e.g. btcusdt |

-<aside class="notice">Margin/super-margin/borrow account will only be created after the first time asset transfer-in.</aside>
+<aside class="notice">Margin/super-margin/borrow account will only be created after the initial incoming asset transfer-in.</aside>

 ## Get Account Balance of a Specific Account